ipfs-search/ipfs-search/README.md

 # [ipfs-search](http://ipfs-search.com)
 Search engine for the [Interplanetary Filesystem](https://ipfs.io).
 Sniffs the DHT gossip and indexes file and directory hashes.

 Metadata and contents are extracted using [ipfs-tika](https://github.com/dokterbob/ipfs-tika), searching is done using ElasticSearch 5, queueing is done using RabbitMQ.
-The crawler is implemented in Go, the API frontend in Node.js.
+The crawler is implemented in Go, the API and frontend are built using Node.js.

 ## Vagrant
 ```bash